 Screen offers two Awards running in alternate years.
 Both attract a £1,000 prize.

 The Screen Award recognises the best paper submitted to the journal during a specified period.
 The Award was established in 1994; following a 12-year hiatus, it recommenced in 2019.
 All articles published in Screen during the relevant period are eligible by default.
-The Award will next be presented in 2021.

 The Editors are pleased to announce the results of the Annette Kuhn Debut Essay Award for essays published in 2018-9.